inexorgame-obsolete/wiki-mirror/The-Main-Theme.md

 * being surreal
 * being colorful

-Search with your favorite search engine for "underwater world" or "LSD" images and you will get tons of reference material.

 ### When being distractive, don't be counterintuitive

 Although the theme should bring color into the game and maybe bend the users head sometimes, it should always be obvious what the player actually needs to do.